 What are the symptoms of degenerative disc disease?

-Nerve pain results from compression of one or more of the nerve roots that are rooted to the spinal cord.
+Nerve pain results from compression of one or more of the nerve roots that are rooted in the spinal cord.
 Nerve roots control body movement and transmit signals from the body to the brain.
 Nerve root compression is called Radiculopathy, which causes pain that radiates to other areas of the body.
-A compressed nerve in the upper spine causes pain that radiates down the shoulders, arms and hands.
+A compressed nerve in the upper spine causes pain that radiates down the shoulders, arms, and hands.
 A compressed nerve in the lumbar spine causes pain that radiates to the buttocks and upper thighs (Sciatica).
 Degenerative disc disease can lead to osteoarthritis causing pain and stiffness.
-The pain can be debilitating, thereby limiting the ability to sit or stand for long periods, or walk long distances.
+The pain can be debilitating, thereby limiting the ability to sit or stand for long periods or walk long distances.

 Who is at risk of degenerative disc disease?

-While age is the most significant risk factor, obesity, smoking, strenuous physical work and a sudden injury can speed up the process.
+While age is the most significant risk factor, obesity, smoking, strenuous physical work, and a sudden injury can speed up the process.
 Other causes can contribute to degenerative disc disease including genetics, occupational and autoimmune factors.

 A majority of people will suffer with various degrees of degenerative disc disease, but only a small number will suffer with chronic, debilitating pain and compromised quality of life.

 What should you do about your back pain?

 Contact Orthopedic Specialists of SW Florida.
 Schedule an appointment with one of our spine specialists and get the correct diagnosis.
 Once you have a diagnosis, you can discuss your treatment options with your orthopedic surgeon.
 Orthopedic Specialists of SW Florida provides diagnosis, treatment and recovery from degenerative disc disease for patients in and around Fort Myers, FL.